 Students may park only in "student parking" areas.
 Parking is prohibited on walks, driveways, lawns, unlined spaces on parking lots, and all parking areas marked restricted.

 The College employs officers responsible for the enforcement of parking regulations.
 Fines, booting, and towing charges are the responsibility of the person named on the campus registration.
 The owner or operator will be responsible for an unregistered vehicle.
 Parking ticket appeals may be made to the Office of Public Safety.

 The College reserves the right to revoke or suspend parking privileges of any person for any cause.

 Residents living in College-owned houses on College Avenue and Maple Street must park in the Red or Gold parking lots.
 Parking in the grass behind these College-owned houses is prohibited.
-Resident students (sophomores, juniors, seniors only) may park on Summit Street on weekends, beginning at 6 p.m. on Friday through 8 p.m. on Sunday.
+Resident students with 28 or more credits may park in the Mund College Center Lot, Mary Green Lot, Silver Lot Q (Stanson hall south to Maple Street, the commuter gravel lot at the corner of N. Railroad and East Sheridan Ave. and Summit Street on weekends, beginning at 6 p.m. on Friday through 11 p.m. on Sunday.
 Permission to park along Summit Street will be restricted for particular events and at certain times.
 Officers of the Department of Public Safety will strictly enforce these restrictions.
 Notification of these restrictions will be forwarded to students via campus email.

 Vehicles parked in "NO PARKING" areas on campus will be ticketed.
 These areas include emergency/fire areas, yellow painted curbs, handicap zones, grassy areas, dumpster pickups, and other posted areas.